Featured courses

 Specific academic requirement: N/A

-Introduction to Business Analytics
+Introduction to Business Analytics Essentials / Introduction to Business Analytics

-The course will focus on regression analysis, probability and statistics in finance, and machine learning.
+Both courses will focus on regression analysis, probability and statistics in finance, and machine learning.
 Through a combination of theoretical knowledge and practice case studies, students will develop the skills necessary to extract insights and solve real-life business decisions, with an emphasis on finance.

 Specific academic requirement: N/A